 Medical Equipment & Personnel

 The team can call upon its medical skills and medical equipment.
 All team members are trained in basic life support; several hold a Mountain Rescue Casualty Care qualification; and a smaller number are trained in Advanced Casualty Care which means they can perform advanced techniques such as the use of drugs for pain relief and intravenous access where appropriate.
 In addition, SMRT’s membership includes two local General Practitioners who have experience of providing extended medical care in wilderness environments.

-The team currently has one qualified mountain rescue search dog and handler.
+The team currently has five trainee mountain rescue search dogs and handlers.
 Search dogs can significantly increase the efficiency of a missing person search.

 SMRT are, each year, called to a number of animal rescues.
 The team is always willing to attend such calls to assist local farmers and landowners who provide valuable support to us throughout the year.
 The majority of these involve the recovery of sheep from either crag ledges or from potholes.
 The second major category of animal rescues involves dogs, mainly terriers, which often find their way into caves and then cannot get out.